TomHOldershaw/Project4/README.md

 At present, the project produces models only for Ethereum.

 ## Intended use
 The intended use of the project is to produce forecasts of coin prices to inform investment decisions.
 With time, the intention is to develop a front end to display these predictions.
+In this use case, the trained model would be used to forecast from the latest price points obtained from the API at the point of prediction.

 ## Database
 The project made use of the [previous code produced by the team](https://github.com/Abzraja/project-3) to extract information from the Binance API.
 In a change to the previous code, data was extracted for 4 years and stored in an AWS database.